 What had triggered the confusion in the matter more was the ambiguous and flawed Indian Copyright Act of 1957 which was clearly misinterpreted by the concerned ISPs, while showcasing the warning.
 The ancient law is full of loopholes in its workings, and this vulnerability was exploited by the ISPs while warning it’s users from accessing such content.

 The other more technical reason that ISPs have claimed being, due to less space in the firewall, a small warning was displayed which created all this confusion.
 As per the logic provided by Omprakash Dharmani from Tata Communications in the Bombay HC, ISPs use firewall which has size limitation of 32KB, which forces them to showcase a smaller warning.

-Thus, as per the ruling by Justice Patel, ISPs have now been asked to showcase bigger warnings for avoiding such goofups; and also provide email address of a nodal officer, so that complaints related to copyright infringement can be addressed quickly.
+Thus, Justice Patel has now asked ISPs to showcase bigger warnings to avoid such goofups and to also provide email address of a nodal officer.
+This is in order to address complaints related to copyright infringement quickly.

-The ISPs have been asked to display the following warning from immediate effect :
+The ISPs have been asked to display the following immediately:

 “Infringing or abetting infringement of copyright-protected content including under this URL is an offence in law.
 Sections 63, 63-A, 65 and 65-A of the Copyright Act, 1957, read with Section 51, prescribe penalties of a prison term of up to 3 years and a fine of up to Rs 3 lakh.”